kastman/fitz/doc/_build/html/_sources/tutorial_nwlabs.txt

     M87100094

-.. note:: If desired, other groups of subjects may also be specified by creating
+.. note:: Other groups of subjects may also be specified by creating
           **subjects-{group_name}.txt** files that may be used in ``fitz run --group group_name``.